-Because London’s green scene has everything from quaint cafés and all-you-can-eat-buffets, to Michelin-recommended veg and 38th-floor views.
+Because London’s green scene has everything from quirky cafés and elegant tasting menus, to Michelin-recommended veg and 38th-floor views.
 This list could therefore, quite simply, be called ‘some really, really, really, really, really great places to eat around London’, but that would be too lengthy, so behold –

 The Best Vegetarian Restaurants In London.

 Welcoming, unpretentious, and thrumming with flavour, Bubala came in swinging to the East London food scene in 2019, and has now landed a central London twin in Bubala Soho.
 The kitchen is headed up by chef Helen Graham, who’s manned the pans at such titans as The Palomar and The Barbary, and here she’s put together a completely vegetarian (or all-vegan if you prefer) menu of Middle Eastern goods.
 Highlights are tough to narrow down, frankly, because there are just too many.
 From cloud-like laffa flatbreads, to silky burnt butter hummus, to fried halloumi bathed in black honey, to the extraordinary potato latkes, with their mille-feuilles-like folds… it’s all a highlight.